ersanchez/notes/zfs.md

 First off you need to determine which disks you will use and what type of redundancy you need.

-Use Bidule0hm's [calc][calculator] to determine how the level of redundancy (mirror, raidz1, raidz2, raidz3) will impact your pool capacity.
+Use Bidule0hm's [calculator][calc] to determine how the level of redundancy (mirror, raidz1, raidz2, raidz3) will impact your pool capacity.
 I intentionally left off a stripe of disks.
 In a striped set, the loss of one disk will cause the entire pool to fail - too risky in my book.

 Determine the names of the disks in the system.